-Though the legal issues surrounding contentious telescope developments on Mauna Kea and Haleakalā are complex, the law governing appropriate use of the summits is clear:
+Though the legal issues surrounding contentious astronomy developments on Mauna Kea and Haleakalā are complex, the law governing appropriate use of the summits is clear:

 - The law requires the protection, preservation and conservation of Mauna Kea and Haleakalā through "appropriate management" and promotion of "long-term sustainability and the public health, safety and welfare."
 (HRS 183C)

 - The law requires the state to collect fair market rent on our mountains, for the benefit of the people of Hawai'i.
 (HRS 171) We know that telescope time can go for as much as $80,000 per night, yet revenues from telescope time are collected by the observatories and remain with the observatories.
 For decades, summit conservation lands have been leased to some of the wealthiest national governments, institutions, corporations in the world for a mere $1/year.

 - The law requires the state to develop comprehensive management plans, (HAR 183C) to be developed by the Hawai'i Department of Land and Natural Resources, and approved by the State Board of Land and Natural Resources (BLNR).
 In April 2009 (Mauna Kea) and December 2010 (Haleakalā), over protests of community members and cultural practitioners, the BLNR instead rubber-stamped plans written by the lead developer, the University of Hawai'i.

 Mauna Kea and Haleakalā are part of 2 million acres of conservation lands around the Hawaiian islands protected within Hawai'i's conservation district.